 As a sufferer from cold sores I felt I must share this piece of information.
 According to Mr. James Muthotho, a microbiologist with the Kenya Medical Research Institute (Kemri), the plant has been shown to “virtually cure” the common cold sore “herpes zoster”.
 After cleaning the wounds, apply drops of Frangipani Sap /milk from the flower onto the wounds.
 Only use white and yellow flowers.
 The frangipani sap, Mr. Muthotho says, stops the itchiness of herpes zoster sores, healing them without leaving any scars.
 It also kills the intense post-treatment pain, and prevents recurrence, unlike the conventional drugs.
 I tried this and it works.)
 Updated 12/9/2018

 Search James Muthotho on the net to find the full story

-Plumeria obtusa has the common name “Singapore,” although in fact it is originally from Colombia.
-It is one of the most popular frangipanis.
-The leaves are rounded (obtuse), and are a glossy dark green and leathery.
-It has thick succulent branches that are often “knobby”.
-The petals on a Plumeria obtusa flower are rounder than those of Plumeria rubra.
+Plumeria obtuse, originally from Colombia.
+The leaves are rounded (obtuse), a glossy dark green and leathery.
+The thick succulent branches are often “knobby” The petals on a Plumeria obtusa flower are rounder than those of Plumeria rubra.

 Plumeria obtuse ‘Dwarf Singapore Pink’